Worms in Dogs - How to Recognise and Treat Them?

 2. Flea Control: Since fleas can carry tapeworm larvae, it’s crucial to keep your dog on a regular flea prevention regimen.
 This includes using flea collars, spot-on treatments, or oral medications as recommended by your vet.

-3. Good Hygiene Practices: Always clean up your dog’s feces promptly, especially in your yard or any area where other dogs might come into contact with it.
+3. Good Hygiene Practices: Always clean up your dog’s faeces promptly, especially in your yard or any area where other dogs might come into contact with it.
 This helps prevent the spread of worms to other animals and reduces the risk of re-infestation.

 4. Safe Drinking Water: Ensure that your dog has access to clean, fresh water at all times.
 Avoid letting your dog drink from puddles, streams, or other potentially contaminated water sources.

 6. Regular Vet Check-Ups: Routine veterinary visits are essential for early detection and prevention of worms.
-Your vet can perform fecal exams to check for the presence of worm eggs or larvae, allowing for early intervention if necessary.
+Your vet can perform faecal exams to check for the presence of worm eggs or larvae, allowing for early intervention if necessary.

 The Dangers of Untreated Worms